petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/styling-widgets-with-widget-templates.md

 1. Add a name for your widget template.

-1. Under the _Script_ section, click into the body of the template editor.
+1. Click into the body of the template editor.

 1. Click one of the fields in the _Fields_ menu to insert that field into the editor.
 The value of the field will be displayed when your widget template is used.